 Our Property Litigation Team is well versed in dealing with, and also challenging, the process of the right of first refusal and are able to make the process as smooth as possible.
-They are members of ALEP, The Association of Leasehold Enfranchisement Practitioners, who are a professional membership association of organisations experienced in the residential leasehold sector.
+They are members of the Association of Leasehold Enfranchisement Practitioners (ALEP), who are a professional membership association of organisations experienced in the residential leasehold sector.

 There are a number of criteria that a tenant would have to meet and as well as rules that a freeholder must consider.
-For more information on these considerations please read our Legal Hub article “When Does the Right of First Refusal Apply and the Benefits” (link) Once both the tenants and landlord are satisfied that the criteria have been met, there are a number of steps involved in the Right of First Refusal process:
+For more information on these considerations please read our Legal Hub article “When does the Right of First Refusal apply and what are the benefits?“.
+Once both the tenants and landlord are satisfied that the criteria have been met, there are a number of steps involved in the Right of First Refusal process:

 There are a number of requirements which the tenants and the building must comply with to be eligible:

 Section 5 Notice

 A Landlord will initially serve a S.5 Notice.
 This notifies the tenants of the proposed disposal and gives them two months to respond.
 The tenants then need to take the following steps:

 Initial Survey & Valuation – A survey and valuation should be carried out so that the tenants understand the condition of the building, any potential risks or issues, and the potential costs involved.

 Participation Agreement – For larger buildings a contract should be entered into between the tenants so that they know what their rights and responsibilities are during the Right of First Refusal